COLLECT

 Let us give thanks to the Lord our God.

-Lord, but on this day above all to laud
+but in this time above all to laud you

 Therefore, overcome with paschal joy,